RobinNagpal/dodao-ui/README.md

 - [ ] Understand how to declare new types for entities, request and response types
 - [ ] Understand how strict types need to be used for request and responses.
 See [TypeDefinitions.md](docs/TypeDefinitions.md)
 - [ ] Understand how to add new routes.
 More details in [AddingAPIRoutes.md](docs/AddingAPIRoutes.md)
+- [ ] Understand how to handle errors in the API.
+More details in [ErrorHandling.md](docs/ErrorHandling.md)

 ### UI